cogini/elixir-deploy-template/README.md

 to your production keys.

 For secure applications like health care, developers should not have access to the prod keys.
-You can restrict vault key access to your ops team, or use different keys for different environments.
+You can restrict vault password access to your ops team, or use different keys for different environments.

-You can also set up a build and deploy server in the cloud which has access to the keys and configure the the production instances from it.
-When we run in an auto scaling group, we build an AMI with [Packer](https://www.packer.io/) and Ansible, putting the keys on it the same way.
+You can also set up a build/deploy server in the cloud which has access to the keys and configure the production instances from it.
+When we run in an AWS auto scaling group, we build an AMI with [Packer](https://www.packer.io/) and Ansible, putting the keys on it the same way.
 Even better, however, is to not store keys on the server at all.
-We can pull them when the app starts up, reading from an S3 bucket or Amazon's KMS, with access controlled by IAM instance roles.
+Pull them when the app starts up, reading from an S3 bucket or Amazon's KMS, with access controlled by IAM instance roles.

 The one thing that really needs to be there at startup is the Erlang cookie, everything else we can pull at runtime.
 If we are not using the Erlang distribution protocol, then we don't need to share it, it just needs to be secure.

 The following shows describes how you can use the vault.

-Generate a vault key and put it in the file `ansible/vault.key`:
+Generate a vault password and put it in the file `ansible/vault.key`:

 ```shell
 openssl rand -hex 16
 ```

-You can specify the key when you are running a playbook with the `--vault-password-file vault.key` option, or you can make the vault key always available by setting it in `ansible/ansible.cfg`:
+You can specify the password when you are running a playbook with the `--vault-password-file vault.key` option, or you can make the vault password always available by setting it in `ansible/ansible.cfg`:

     vault_password_file = vault.key

 The `ansible/inventory/group_vars/web-servers/secrets.yml` file specifies deploy secrets.

-Generate a cookie for deployment and put it in the secrets file:
+Generate a cookie for deployment and copy it into the `secrets.yml` file:

 ```shell
 openssl rand -hex 32 | ansible-vault encrypt_string --vault-id vault.key --stdin-name 'erlang_cookie'